IrisLaanearu/RT2_assignments/README.md

 ```
 5. Now compile and run the notebook with widgets to set goals, cancel goals, get the robot position and all the set and cancelled targets in the robot environment.

-## Assignment 3: Statistical Analysis on the Research Track 1 First Assignment
+## Assignment 3: Statistical Analysis of the Research Track 1 First Assignment
 The report for the statistical analysis of the assignment is named _RT2_Assignment_3.pdf_.
+Two algorithms were tested in the simulation environment and the results analysed.
 The report is composed of hypothesis made, description of the experimental setup, results, statistical analysis and conclusion.